Math 222: Calculus for the Life Sciences

 Catalog Description: This course is intended to be a one-semester survey of Calculus topics specifically for Biology majors.
 Topics include limits, derivatives, integration, and their applications, particularly to problems related to the life sciences.
 The emphasis throughout is more on practical applications and less on theory.
 Pre-requisite: grade of C in Math 180, or suitable placement score.
 This course qualifies as a General Education course, G9.

-Text: Calculus for the Life Sciences, by Bittinger, Brand, and Quintanilla (Pearson-Addison-Wesley, 2006).
+Text: Calculus with Applications for the Life Sciences, by Greenwell, Ritchey, and Lial (Addison-Wesley, 2003).

 General Education Core Skill Objectives